0xAlphaDevs/Multichain-Disperse/README.md

 ### Features

-- Easy user onboarding with Particle Connect using ERC-4337 smart accounts.
+- Easy user onboarding with Particle Connect.
-- Leverage Klaster for seamless account abstraction and improved user experience using the Klaster SDK.
+- App level chain abstraction using the Klaster SDK.
-- Transfer tokens across multiple chains effortlessly in a single transaction.
+- Disperse tokens to multiple accounts across multiple chains in a single inter-chain transaction.
+- Pay gas fee on any chain.

 ## Table of Contents